airborne-commando/OPSEC-OSINT-Tools/README.md

 Use this site; [do not register](https://vote.gov/register), check a voter registration.
 Will probably need more info in some states; while other need less.

+An automtic tool that I've made for [pa voter services](https://github.com/airborne-commando/voter-reg-status).
+Feel free to fork for other states.

 ## Breached Data:

 - [Have I Been Pwned](https://haveibeenpwned.com/) - Check if an email has been compromised in a data breach.